rodrigo-ingeniero/5TM/README.md

 ## ⚡ Final Note

-*5TM is an experiment in pushing the limits of what a terminal interface can do.
+5TM is an experiment in pushing the limits of terminal interfaces.
 A window manager — without leaving the terminal.

-*I know Python is not a performance-oriented language, but useful for taking abstraction to reality
+While Python is not a performance-oriented language, it provides the flexibility needed to turn ideas into working systems quickly.